QuantEcon/lecture-python-intro/lectures/solow.md

 simulate_ts(x0, ts_length)
 ```

-As expected, the time paths in the figure both converge to this value.
+As expected, the time paths in the figure all converge to $k^*$.

 ## Growth in continuous time

-In this section we investigate a continuous time version of the Solow--Swan
+In this section, we investigate a continuous time version of the Solow--Swan
 growth model.

 We will see how the smoothing provided by continuous time can
-simplify analysis.
+simplify our analysis.

 Recall  that the discrete time dynamics for capital are